skfotedar/data-sourcing-challenge/README.md

 #README

-my code is in in the Starter Code File retrieve_movie_data.ipynb
+my code is in in the "M6 Starter Code Directory" in the retrieve_movie_data.ipynb file